tatumio/ecosystem-addons/README.md

 The extension lifecycle is managed by the Tatum SDK.

 - The `init` method is called and awaited during Tatum SDK initialization.
-- The `destroy` method is called during Tatum SDK destruction.
+- The `destroy` method is called and awaited during Tatum SDK destruction.

+Base `TatumSdkExtension` includes empty implementation of those methods, if your extension require some initialization or destruction logic, you can override those methods.

 ## 🎨 Extension Showcases